Strengthening Public Sector Health Systems & Health Workforce

 In response, big donors and wealthy governments often channel money to the private and social sectors, including to international NGOs (like HAI).
 In the quest to see progress, international donors often fund disease-specific and time-limited services.
 These programs may deliver results in the short-term, but when they circumvent the public sector, they can lead to fragmented and inefficient health care and leave the primary health care system used by the poorest and most vulnerable populations wanting for critical resources.

 At HAI, we believe that governments are best positioned to provide high-quality, comprehensive health care to all citizens.
-That’s why our in-country programs always operate in close collaboration with ministries of health and support their efforts to improve care for all.
+That’s why we advocate for NGO programs that operate in close collaboration with ministries of health and support their efforts to improve care for all.

 SPOTLIGHT: Pillar I

 The NGO Code of Conduct

 The NGO Code of Conduct was created for service organizations, funders and host governments as an accountability tool to encourage NGO practices that contribute to building public health systems and discourage those that are harmful.